clux/logule/README.md

 ## npm Usage
 When logging with `logule >=2` inside an npm published library/executable, the practice is to put `logule` inside `package.json` `peerDependencies` and NOT the normal `dependencies`.
 This ensures all modules use the same code and thus logule can encapsulate everything needed to process ALL the logs an application uses.
 Logule's API is stable, so simply restricting to `"logule": "~2"` will suffice.

-In `~1`, bundling of separate copies per npm module was the standard and so logule then adopted the method of communicating with other copies via `process.logule` without having one central place where all logs went through.
-Ultimately, decisions were being made through the config so this worked well.
+In `"logule": "~1"`, bundling of separate copies per npm module was the standard and so logule then adopted the method of communicating with other copies via `process.logule` to compensate for not having any one central piece of code where all logs went through.
+Ultimately, decisions were being made on behalf of the config so this worked well.

 ## Installation